Position: Assistant Professor of English

 - Working-class representation

-Labor Pains: New Deal Fictions of Work, Sex, and Race, UP Mississippi, forthcoming.
+Labor Pains: New Deal Fictions of Work, Sex, and Race, UP Mississippi, May 2019.

 “Cultivating Desire: Black Women’s Work in George Wylie Henderson’s Ollie Miss,” Southern Quarterly 51:3 (Spring 2014): 38-50.

 “Teaching ‘A Curtain’ in the Thick of Things: Welty and Race in Diverse Classrooms.”
-Teaching the Works of Eudora Welty: Twenty-first Century Approaches, edited by Mae Miller Claxton and Julia Eichelberger, UP Mississippi, forthcoming.
+Teaching the Works of Eudora Welty: Twenty-first Century Approaches, edited by Mae Miller Claxton and Julia Eichelberger, UP Mississippi, January 2018.

 “Nichelle Tramble’s The Dying Ground” and “Tricia Rose.”
 Encyclopedia of Hip Hop Literature, Greenwood Press, 2008.